-Symptoms such as unexplained weight gain, depression, amenorrhea, low sex drive, PMS, excessive menstrual bleeding, aches and pains, chronic colds and illnesses, hair loss, brittle hair, dry skin and even infertility, are very common and could be the result of thyroid problems.
+If you’re experiencing symptoms such as unexplained weight gain, depression, amenorrhea, low sex drive, PMS, excessive menstrual bleeding, aches and pains, chronic colds and illnesses, hair loss, brittle hair, dry skin, and even trouble getting pregnant—you could be dealing with thyroid issues.

 Hypo means too little, whereas hyper means too much.
 Basically, if you’re hypothyroid, you’re not making enough (of either or both) T3 and T4.
 When you’re hyperthyroid, you’re making too much thyroid hormone.
 Hyperthyroidism only affects about 2% of the US population, whereas hypothyroidism affects many more of us, so I’m going to make it my fun focus today!
-You can read Demystifying the Thyroid Part 2 to learn about Hyperthyroidism.
+You can read this post to learn more about hyperthyroidism.

 Players in the Thyroid World: